Skip to content

 Quebec Law 25 Privacy Impact Assessment

-Status:Draft 0.1, dated 2026-05-18.
+Status: Draft 0.2, prepared 2026-05-18 and revised 2026-05-22.
 Pending review by counsel admitted in Quebec before being treated as authoritative.
-Operational mitigations summarized below are in production today; the "conclusion" below reflects the Privacy Officer's pre-publication assessment, not a final legal opinion.
+The mitigations summarized below reflect the controls documented for launch readiness.
+The assessment below is preliminary and must not be treated as a final legal opinion.

 Personal information categories covered

-Identity, contact, account credentials (hashed by our authentication provider — WalnutsHR never holds plaintext passwords), employee HR records (with sensitive fields encrypted at application layer), performance and time-off data, uploaded documents, support communications, AI prompt content (only when invoked), and device / network / usage metadata (only with explicit analytics consent).
+Identity, contact, authentication identifiers and credentials processed by our authentication provider (WalnutsHR never holds plaintext passwords), employee HR records (with sensitive fields encrypted at application layer), performance and time-off data, uploaded documents, support communications, AI prompt content (only when invoked), and device / network / usage metadata (only with explicit analytics consent).

 Destination jurisdictions assessed